 sim_gen_ec(mean = 0, sd = 150, name = "eCont", nCont = c(1, 2, 3)) %>%

-## idD idU x e eCont idC
+as.data.frame## idD idU x e eCont idC

 ## 1 1 1 2.1238928 2.85552209 0.00000 FALSE